Qraft

 Why Colored QR Codes Still Work

 QR code scanners recognize contrast between "light" and "dark" areas, not specific colors.
+The camera converts captured images to grayscale and binarizes them into white (light) and black (dark) based on a threshold.
 Any color combination with sufficient contrast ratio will scan successfully.

 Three Rules to Follow